– Closed to the public to facilitate pathway repairs (February 2023- present) We will provide an update when the works

 Leaving the river, the path winds slowly uphill through deep woodland.
 The woodland has several large depressions (shake holes) where the sound of gurgling water provides evidence of the network of underground rivers making their journey through the Marble Arch Caves beneath your feet.

-The trail continues to the Marble Arch Caves Visitor Centre, where you can enjoy a guided tour of one of Europe’s finest show caves or recharge your batteries in Marble Arch Café (Open Mid-March to November) before starting your return trip back down the Cladagh Glen.
+The trail continues to the Marble Arch Caves Visitor Centre, where you can enjoy a guided tour of one of Europe’s finest show caves or recharge your batteries in Marble Arch Café (Click here for Marble Arch Caves Opening Times )before starting your return trip back down the Cladagh Glen.

 The habitat in this area is fragile and we kindly request that walkers respect the environment and do not stray from the designated route and paths.
 Your cooperation with this is appreciated.